|

 need to prove the parent-child relationships in these early

 generations.
-The easiest way to do this is to order
+The easiest way to do this is to find

-microfilms of original records from your local Family
+microfilms of original records in the Family History Library

 records from courthouses, churches, and archives all over